hazelcast/hazelcast-cpp-client/README.md

 ## 4.1.
 IdentifiedDataSerializable Serialization

-For a faster serialization of objects, Hazelcast recommends to implement IdentifiedDataSerializable interface.

-Here is an example of an object implementing IdentifiedDataSerializable interface:
+For a faster serialization of objects, Hazelcast recommends to implement the `IdentifiedDataSerializable` interface.
+The following is an example of an object implementing this interface:

 ```C++
 class Employee : public serialization::IdentifiedDataSerializable {